philion/storyteller/README.md

 The intention for this code is to act a basis for a series of voice-based art projects demonstrating various ways voice can be incorporated into an interactive art project.

+A general problem to consider: A huge volume of information.
+Hoe do you find what you need?

+Smart indexes, including the bookshelf. book and article metadata for small indexes.

+Use the gutenberg metadata files directly, as per https://github.com/openzim/gutenberg/blob/master/gutenbergtozim/rdf.py

 ## Building

 A [`Makefile`](Makefile) is included for common tasks.